EMC-Viroscience/updated_illumina_workflow/README.md

    The workflow uses optional scripts (e.g., `multiL_fasta_2singleL.py`) to covert multi line fasta to single line fasta file.

-## Configuration

-The workflow uses a configuration variable `OUTPUT_FOLDER` (set in the Snakefile) to determine the output directory.
-If nothing is provided, then by default, it creates a folder named in the format `processed_ddmmyy` based on the current date.
-You can override this by providing a configuration file.

 ## Usage

 **Check the `execute-and-log.sh` for easily launching the script with logging**